s9w/preTeX/README.md

 Rule of thumb: The dot expression works with surrounding spaces or at the beginning/end inside braces.

 **Status:** There is one use case that breaks this: Using punctuation in math mode.
 If you end a perfectly valid math expression with a dot and actually want to make a dot, this can make an unwanted change.
 Example: `$a_i.$`.
-That's why it's disabled by default unfortunately.
+That's why it's disabled by default at the moment.
 This was just one case out of ~5000 lines of tex code though.
 Working on it.

 ### sub_superscript
 This is for relaxing the LaTeX rules with sub- or superscripting things with `_` or `^`.